-Causes of the deficiencies include: the PICOQC or the equivalent did not establish specific procedures (including but not limited to how to gather the latest information on consolidated subsidiaries, etc., of the audited company) and period of independence confirmation, and did not appoint a practitioner in charge thereof, and the management of the implementation status was left entirely to certain staff in charge.
+Causes of the deficiencies include: the PICOQC or the equivalent did not establish specific procedures (including but not limited to how to gather the latest information on consolidated subsidiaries, etc., of the audited company) and period of independence confirmation, and did not appoint a practitioner in charge thereof, and the management of the implementation status was left entirely to certain staff incharge.

 Audit firms need to establish environment as soon as possible to implement comprehensive procedures to confirm their independence in a timely and sufficient manner in order to ensure the reliability of audits, since many deficiencies are still identified in matters concerning professional ethics and independence.
+Audit firms should carefully consider actual conditions when determining what if any degree of collusion impedes independence.